|Debbie Kindness – Founder and Director, Tour Manager

 Whilst being an avid naturalist of “all things great and small”, from the time he was a young lad Mike had developed a passion for the big cats, especially leopards, which he has spent countless hours tracking.

-Following the death of Mike’s wife Lilian from breast cancer he sold up their farm in the Kruger and fulfilled a lifelong ambition of extended safaris in India in the land of Kipling from his childhood.
+Following the death of Mike’s wife Lilian from a long illness he sold up their farm in the Kruger and fulfilled a lifelong ambition of extended safaris in India in the land of Kipling from his childhood.

 Naturally Tigers were new and he targeted these magnificent cats throughout Madhya Pradesh, as well as Asiatic Lion in the Gujarat.
 Mikes biggest thrill, however was tracking (and finding) wild leopard living outside of the national park system in the stunning Aravali Mountains of his adopted Rajasthan!